nenalukic/streaming-kafka/README.md

 In this week in [DEZoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp) we learned about stream processing and kafka.
 [Videos](https://www.youtube.com/watch?v=hfvju3iOIP0&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=67) from course.

-More about week 6 you can read in my free [newsletter](https://datadamejourneys.substack.com/p/data-engineering-zoomcamp-week-6).
 # Structure

 ## Introduction to Stream Processing